SuperOfficeDocs/crmscript/docs/api-reference/classes/NSSelectionEntity/SetMemberTabHeading.md

 # SetMemberTabHeading(String memberTabHeading)

-'Companies', or whatever else is appropriate - the plural form of the entity name; this string will contain resource references
+'Companies', or whatever else is appropriate* the plural form of the entity name; this string will contain resource references

 **Parameter:**
- - **memberTabHeading** String
+* **memberTabHeading** String

 ```crmscript
 NSSelectionEntity thing;